execute

 }

-object is described in detail in the introduction.
+The call object is described in detail in the introduction.
 All variables created

-object contains the parameters defined in the params
+within the SWML document are passed inside vars, and the params object contains the parameters defined in the params

-parameter of execute
+parameter of execute.